ACTFL Speaking Assessment: The Oral Proficiency Interview - computer® (OPIc)

 Organizations, please fill out a Contact Us form to learn more.

-Individuals can view the cost of remotely proctored, language proficiency certificate programs by clicking here.
+Individuals can view pricing information of remotely proctored, language proficiency certificate programs by clicking here.

 In what languages is the OPIc available?

-Arabic, Chinese (Mandarin), English, French, German, Italian, Japanese, Korean, Pashto, Persian Farsi, Portuguese, Russian, Spanish, and Vietnamese.
+Arabic, Chinese (Mandarin), English, French, German, Italian, Japanese, Korean, Pashto, Persian Farsi, Portuguese (Brazilian), Portuguese (European), Russian, Spanish, Tagalog, and Vietnamese (Available for Commercial/Government customers only).